Best Longevity Blood Tests to Track Your Health

 Each testing cycle should end with a decision: continue, modify, pause, or escalate care.
 Without this loop, lab work becomes expensive reassurance.

-For cardiovascular context, pair this guide with /blog/peter-attia-longevity-framework-explained.
-For recovery markers and behavior input, see /blog/sleep-optimization-for-maximum-lifespan.
+For cardiovascular context, pair this guide with Peter Attia's Longevity Framework Explained.
+For recovery markers and behavior input, see Sleep Optimization for Maximum Lifespan.